1. HUGH1 CRAWFORD.

 1754 - Took oath to the King of England.

-the Virginia Militia Revolutionary Army in December 1776 and
+Valentine Crawford, Jr. was a Colonel in the Virginia Militia Revolutionary Army in December 1776 and

 served as Wagon Master General.